christiankimbi/Overtime/README.md

 - X Need to update end date when confirmed
 - X Need to update the audit log status when an overtime request has been rejected
 - X Update buttons on employee home page
-- Update buttons sort order on employee homepage
+- X Update buttons sort order on employee homepage
-- Remove unnecessary nav bar buttons for managers
+- X Remove unnecessary nav bar buttons for managers
 - Fix admin dashboard bug
 - Implement honeybadger error reporting
 - Implement new relic for keeping the site alive